 That’s why we’ve put together a list of sites where you can watch movies online for free, without breaking any laws or jeopardizing your computer’s security.
 The following are some of the most trustworthy video-streaming services on the internet and, combined, they house more movies than you could watch in a lifetime.
 Things move quickly online, though, so get streaming!

 The big players

-Crackle is owned by Sony, so it features a robust lineup of movies and TV shows in Flash format from Sony Pictures Entertainment.
+Crackle is owned by Sony, so it features a robust lineup of movies and TV shows from Sony Pictures Entertainment.
 In the collection of full-length movies, you’ll find a good number of blockbuster hits along with a generous smattering of obscure B-movies.
 There’s a diverse library of freebies, but rather than keeping movies on the site indefinitely, Crackle cycles through them, posting titles online for a limited period.
-Crackle is a great resource, although the constant interruptions from advertisers can get old pretty quickly.
+Crackle is a great resource, though the constant interruptions from advertisers can get old pretty quickly.

 In addition to the free, Google-curated movies, there are thousands of films on the site that won’t show up unless you search directly for them.
 If you’re looking for a particular flick, especially an older one, it’s worth performing a quick search on YouTube to see if someone has posted it.
 These aren’t always uploaded by the film’s rights holders, and many of them are divided into episodes and playlists, but as they say, beggars can’t be choosers.

 Finding free movies on YouTube is getting more difficult lately, as more rights holders are opting to offer their films for rent via the service, and YouTube also has subscription tiers like YouTube Red and its live TV streaming service, YouTube Live.
 Still, you’ll find plenty to watch, especially if your standards aren’t too high regarding the quality of the stream.